jrop/jq.nvim/README.md

 ## Tips

-The `:Jq` command sets up its own buffer that houses the JQ filter additionally setting up the keymap necessary to refresh the results buffer.
-If you have a saved filter that you want to load into the filter window, then run:
+If you have a saved filter that you want to load into the filter window, then
+run:

 ```
 :r /path/to/some/query.jq